2019: APC trying to muzzle opposition, NRM cries out

 By Omeiza Ajayi

-ABUJA – The National Rescue Movement NRM has condemned the ruling All Progressives Congress APC for what it described as the gross resort to underhand tactics to armtwist the opposition into silence ahead of the 2019 general elections.
+ABUJA—National Rescue Movement, NRM has condemned the ruling All Progressives Congress APC for what it described as the gross resort to underhand tactics to arm-twist the opposition into silence ahead of the 2019 general elections.

-In a statement issued Monday in Abuja, National Publicity Secretary of the NRM, Prince Chinedu Obi said the party “condemns in strong terms the action of the Kaduna state Government for demolishing the secretariat of a faction of APC in Kaduna metropolis led by Sen. Suleiman Hunkuyi”.

-It said; “by this action which looks like a rehearsal, the NRM sees the ruling party at both the Federal and States it governs, of their intention to intimidate opposition even within its ranks by using security agencies to capture power in 2019 by all means”.
+In a statement issued yesterday in Abuja, National Publicity Secretary of the NRM, Prince Chinedu Obi said the party “condemns in strong terms the action of the Kaduna State Government for demolishing the secretariat of a faction of APC in Kaduna metropolis led by Senator Suleiman Hunkuyi.
+By this action which looks like a rehearsal, the NRM sees the ruling party at both the federal and states it governs, of intention to intimidate opposition even within its ranks by using security agencies to capture power in 2019 by all means.

-The statement added; “This action of the Kaduna state Government is repulsive and excessively vindictive.
-It beats the imagination of any responsible person that in a democratic dispensation, the most readily available punishment for ground rent contravention is revocation and demolition of landed properties of fellow party member for no offence but exercising his rights as granted by both the party and the nation’s constitution.
-One wonders the extra impunity that would be deployed when it involves a completely different political party.
+“This action of the Kaduna State Government is repulsive and excessively vindictive.”

 CLICK HERE TO READ MORE FROM: General